-Everyone know the Wicked Witch of the West but not everyone knows how she became that way.
+Everyone knows the Wicked Witch of the West but not everyone knows how she became that way.
 She wasn’t always bad.
 This is the story of a girl that would grow up to become one of the most hated villains in history.

 Flora and her brother are pirates on the Dove.
 In order to protect her identity, she has become Florian and is tasked with protecting Lady Evelyn on the ship until the time she can be sold.

 Flora does not intend to fall in love with Evelyn and when the two free a captured mermaid, they change the fate of more than just her.